 Have no fear, as there are a lot of options available in down comforters, and now you need to figure out how to pick the one that is best for you.

 How Warm Do You Sleep?

 Some people sleep with layers and layers of blankets or with the electric blanket turned up high.
-Others are comfortable with just a light layer covering them, even in the coldest of weather.
-Since down blankets and comforters come in a wide variety of weights and fills, you'll want to have an idea of what will give you the most comfortable sleep.
+Others are comfortable with just a light layer covering them, even in the coldest weather.
+Since down blankets and comforters come in a wide variety of weights and fill, you'll want to have an idea of what will give you the most comfortable sleep.
 Don't buy a heavy comforter if you live in the tropics!

 Don't assume that you'll find a down comforter that fits your bed perfectly.
 Take careful measurements and look for the blanket that will most closely match your bed.
 If you have a Queen bed, don't get shortchanged with a "full/queen" quilt.
 If you have a California King bed, a "king" comforter may not be long enough.
 Keep in mind that you'll want some of the comforter or blanket to drop down the sides of the bed, so don't buy one that is too small.

 Pacific Coast Feather Company says, "Fill power is a term used to describe the quality of down.
 The higher the fill power, the larger and stronger the clusters of down.
 Large clusters provide superior insulation, breathe better and last much longer than smaller, fragile down clusters."
 So in order to get the proper warmth for your needs, compare the "fill power" that different manufacturers offer.
 There's no point in buying more than you need, but you don't want too little either.